ryvoxr/notebook/school/history/econ/research-project/notes.md

 - Hope is these mandates will improve affordability and equity without costing taxpayer money

-Inclusionary zoing encourages developers to build more profitable but harder-to-lease luxury buildings
+Inclusionary zoning encourages developers to build more profitable but harder-to-lease luxury buildings
 - Higher rents used to recoup the costs of the cheaper units they're forced to build